This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 What fields need write access?

-CE needs write access to the six fields created with the packages.
+AIE needs write access to the six fields created with the packages.